-Our lab is primarily focused on the genetics and genomics of inflammatory and autoimmune disease.
-Our lab is interested in characterizing the genetics underlying human disease risk using sporadic cases, extreme phenotypes, and familial disease clusters.
-We assess the effect of genetic variation using a combination of genetics, molecular biology, statistics, and bioinformatics.
-We use high-throughput technologies, such as RNA-Seq, to discover the molecular determinants of inflammatory disease risk and progression.
+Our lab is primarily focused on translational genomics research of inflammatory and autoimmune disease.
+We use sporadic cases, extreme phenotypes, and familial disease clusters to identify genetic risk factors.
+We assess the effect of genetic variation using molecular biology, cell line modeling, and bioinformatics.
+We use high-throughput technologies, such as single-cell RNA-Seq, to understand the molecular biology of disease severity.

 We have no salary funded staff positions open at this time.